 One of the quickest ways to get on track toward better savings is to shift this mindset.

 Instead of buying a new car, for example, stick with what you have, or buy used.
-Shop for clothes secondhand, and use platforms like Facebook Marketplace to help you find things like furniture, books, and videogames for much lower prices.
+Become more frugal and shop for clothes secondhand, and use platforms like Facebook Marketplace to help you find things like furniture, books, and video games for much lower prices.

 4. Understand your retirement options